Hive-ly/living-hive/README.md

 ## Generating Embeddings and Themes

-The library provides helper functions and a class-based API for generating embeddings and themes.
-These can be used client-side, server-side, or in build scripts.
+Living Hive ships with the `StoryDataGenerator` class for producing embeddings and themes.
+Use it client-side, server-side, or in build scripts—whichever best fits your data pipeline.

-### Using StoryDataGenerator Class (Recommended)
+### Using StoryDataGenerator

 The `StoryDataGenerator` class stores stories and API key once, making it easy to generate embeddings and themes: